By Colonel Henry Inman, 1897

 These wanton cruelties had a most disastrous effect upon the prospects of the trade, for the exasperated children of the desert became more and more hostile to the “pale-faces,” against whom they continued to wage a cruel war for many successive years.
 In fact, this party suffered a few days very severely afterward.
 They were pursued by the enraged comrades of the slain savages to the Arkansas River, where they were robbed of nearly a thousand horses and mules.

 The author of this book, although having but little compassion for the Indians, must admit that, during more than a third of a century passed on the plains and in the mountains, he has never known of a war with the hostile tribes that was not caused by broken faith on the part of the United States or its agents.
-I will refer to two prominent instances: that of the outbreak of the Nez Perce and that of the allied plains tribes.
+I will refer to two prominent instances: the outbreak of the Nez Perce and that of the allied plains tribes.
 With the former, a solemn treaty was made in 1856, guaranteeing to them occupancy of the Wallowa Valley forever.
 Isaac Stevens, who was governor of Washington Territory at the time, and ex-officio superintendent of Indian affairs in the region, met the Nez Perce, whose chief, “Wish-la-no-she,” an octogenarian, when grasping the hand of the governor at the council said: “I put out my hand to the white man when Lewis and Clark crossed the continent, in 1805, and have never taken it back since.”
 The tribe kept its word until the white men took forcible possession of the valley promised to the Indians, when the latter broke out, and a prolonged war was the consequence.